SensorDots/PortMuxRTool/README.md

 ```
 In Ubuntu, there is some information on compiling the kernel here - https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel (if you get an error about putting source URIs in your sources list, see here - https://askubuntu.com/questions/496549/error-you-must-put-some-source-uris-in-your-sources-list, you also might need to install gawk and libudev-dev).
 When obtaining the sources make sure you get the correct release codename for your installation.

-An alternative (and quicker) build method is to get the kernel sources (apt install kernel-source), extract it out (it should be located in /usr/src), then run the following:
+An alternative (and quicker) build method is to get the kernel sources (apt install kernel-source, be sure to also apt upgrade), extract it out (it should be located in /usr/src), then run the following (you will need sudo apt-get install build-dep libncurses-dev flex bison):

 ```
 make menuconfig